-Resort to "Non-Reliable" Broadband Technologies
+Resort to Non-"Reliable" Broadband Technologies

 The NOFO makes clear that, although the BEAD Program strongly prioritizes fiber and defines other reliable technologies as "reliable" that states are likeliest to fund, it also allows for scenarios in which broadband offices will fund "non-reliable" broadband technologies, principally unlicensed fixed wireless and LEO satellite, when the search for a reliable broadband technology solution is unsuccessful.
-In addition to its other functions, the Threshold EHCPLT can play a role in determining when reliable broadband technologies can be deemed unavailable or out of reach and a resort to "non-reliable" technologies can be triggered.
+In addition to its other functions, the Threshold EHCPLT can play a role in determining when reliable broadband technology solutions can be deemed unavailable or out of reach and a resort to "non-reliable" technologies can be triggered.
 Of course, eligible applicants of unlicensed fixed wireless and satellite internet service tend to argue that these services are reliable, and if a resort to these technologies is needed, it is to be hoped that these eligible applicants can prove reliable in practice.
+The BDO is optimistic that no resort to "non-reliable" technologies will be needed, but as mentioned above, it reserves the right to set aside 2 percent of BSLs for other reliable tech if BEAD applicants' subsidy requirements turn out to be higher than expected.

-The two main triggers for a resort to non- "reliable" broadband technology projects will be (a) the lack of any proposals to serve one or more locations, either in the regular application windows or in response to special solicitations by the BDO, which may be accompanied by threats to potentially revoke other awards if agreement to deploy to additional locations is not forthcoming; and (b) problems of budget sufficiency at the statewide level that impedes the achievement of a universal broadband access solution.

-In general, projects with subsidy costs per location that are below the EHCPLT are expected to be immune to renegotiation under threat of preferring non- "reliable" broadband technology projects, but projects with subsidy costs per location that are above the EHCPLT should anticipate a likelihood of seeing their awards revoked in favor of non-"reliable" technology projects if statewide budget sufficiency is a problem and they are not agreeable to budget revisions that bring them under the EHCPLT.
+The two main triggers for a resort to non-"reliable" broadband technology projects will be (a) the lack of any proposals to serve one or more locations, either in the regular application windows or in response to special solicitations by the BDO, which may be accompanied by threats to potentially revoke other awards if agreement to deploy to additional locations is not forthcoming; and (b) problems of budget sufficiency at the statewide level that impede the achievement of a universal broadband access solution.
+In general, projects with subsidy costs per location that are below the EHCPLT are expected to be immune to renegotiation under threat of preferring non-"reliable" broadband technology projects, but projects with subsidy costs per location that are above the EHCPLT should anticipate a likelihood of seeing their awards revoked in favor of non-"reliable" technology projects if statewide budget sufficiency is a problem and they are not agreeable to budget revisions that bring them under the EHCPLT.